 MBOH does not commit tax credits from future years, except as specifically provided in this QAP.
-The MBOH Board may Award Housing Credits from a future year's Available Annual Credit Allocation at any time outside the competitive cycle for purposes of funding repair or replacement of a Project building due to a life/safety emergency as determined by the MBOH Board in its discretion.
+The MBOH Board may Award Housing Credits from a future year's federally allocated Credit ceilingAvailable Annual Credit Allocation: (1) during the current year full Application cycle as the Board determines necessary in an amount up to 10% of the Credits requested to fully fund a Project for which current year credits are available to fund at least 90% of the Credits requested; or (2) at any time outside the competitive cycle for purposes of funding repair or replacement of a Project building due to a life/safety emergency as determined by the MBOH Board in its discretion.
 The Applicant must submit a Letter of Intent and the Board must invite the Applicant to submit an Application before making an Award.
 The Application must meet all QAP requirements.